pascaldekloe/colfer/README.md

 The 64 bits for `timestamp` have the two's complement representation of the number of miliseconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
+If the most significant bit on the key is set then the following 32 bits contain the nanosecond fraction.

 The data for types `text` and `binary` is prefixed with a varint size declaration.